 Interested students are trained in evidence-based teaching techniques.

-Courses in our inter-departmental R3 Initiative at the Johns Hopkins Bloomberg School of Public Health emphasizes the three "R's" (rigor, responsibility and reproducibility) of good scientific practice.
-We aim to innovate science education at the graduate level and beyond by bringing more critically-philosophical thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.
+The inter-departmental R3 Graduate Science Initiative at the Johns Hopkins Bloomberg School of Public Health emphasizes the three "R's" (rigor, responsibility and reproducibility) of good scientific practice.
+We aim to innovate science education at the graduate level and beyond by bringing more critically-creative thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.

 Information about R3 courses R3 News Interested in our Newsletter?